When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 I frowned, remembering the obituaries.
 “In the paper, it said that Flint died of a heart attack.”

+“Alex, you need to write this book.”
 This was more than I had bargained for.
 I’m not sure this is even a story I can run.
 But I had to know more.
-“So, then how do you know this story?”
+“So, then how do you know all this?”
 I asked.

 “Flint’s wife, Abigail, was my great-grandmother times three,” Alex explained, his voice filled with pride.
-“This has been passed down.
+“This has been passed down along with the Flint’s story.
+Abigail wrote it all down and kept this music box.
 When I was younger, I’d play it for hours.”

 “Hoping to summon the devil?”
 I asked, only half-joking.